 Giving to the Renovations Campaign

 During the spring 2020 semester, the Allen Building underwent an extensive remodeling project on the first and second floors of the building.
-This project included the creation of dedicated student research space, two new large study areas, new classrooms and conference rooms, and additional office space, as well as new Bush School branding of these new spaces.
-Murals of the School’s namesake, President George H.W.
+This project included the creation of dedicated student research space, two new large study areas, new classrooms and conference rooms, and additional office space, as well as new Bush School branding of these spaces.
+Murals of the school’s namesake, President George H.W.
 Bush, were added throughout the space that represent his life of public service.